Feather & Drum Custom Hat Co.

 The Gorge Walk will take you along the historic gorge, built as a tail race to sluice gravel and sand in the hope of finding gold.
 The original cutting was made by pick, shovel and blasting powder, but was later deepened using dynamite creating the gorge you see today.
 The scenic walk takes you along…

-Vintage Alley is a much-loved destination for vintage enthusiasts and a must see for all visitors.
-Owner Allie welcomes you to browse the finest vintage clothing that is sure to take you down memory lane.
-Allie’s motto of Re-New, Re-Use, Re-Love is a smart and fun alternative to fast fashion, not to mention all its…
+Vintage Alley is a much-loved destination for vintage enthusiasts and a must-see for visitors.
+Owner Allie, welcomes you to browse some of the finest vintage clothing that takes you on a journey down through the eras of fashion.
+Allie’s motto of Re-New, Re-Use, Re-Love is a conscious fun alternative to fast fashion.
+Vintage Alley also…

 Allans Flat Reserve is approximately eight kilometres from Yackandandah, heading northeast on the Yackandandah-Wodonga Road.
 The lake at the reserve is a popular swimming hole for locals, created during the gold rush days from dredge mining.
 Take your own picnic and shade and enjoy a cool swim during warm summer days and evenings.
 Allans Flat…